TheOdinProject/curriculum/javascript/testing/testing-1.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

-- Know the basics of TDD.
+- Explain the basics of TDD.
 - Get up and running with Jest.
 - Write basic tests.